-Ancient Incas believed quinoa as “the mother grain,” since eating it as food would confer them a long-lasting healthy life.
+The ancient Incas believed quinoa was “the mother grain,” as eating it as food would confer upon them a long-lasting healthy life.
 The crop was once the staple food source of the Incas before the Spanish explorers forced them to abandon its cultivation.

-Quinua is a goosefoot (Chenopodiaceae) family of annual herbs.
-White goosefoot (C. album), and Good King Henry (C. bonus-henricus) are some of the closely related species.
-Scientific name: Chenopodium quinoa.
+Quinoa is a member of the goosefoot (Chenopodiaceae) family of annual herbs.
+White goosefoot (C. album) and Good King Henry (C. bonus-henricus) are some of the closely related species.
+Its scientific name is Chenopodium quinoa.

-Quinoa is not a cereal-class of staple grains.
-Instead, it is a seed in a way much like other dicotyledons such as amaranth, and legumes.
-Nonetheless, its seeds feature proportionately less fat content than oilseeds and hence are treated in a way like any other staple grains.
+Quinoa is indeed not a cereal group of staple grains.
+Instead, it is a "seed (legume)" in a way similar to other dicotyledons such as amaranth and legumes.
+Nonetheless, its seeds feature proportionately less fat content than oilseeds and beans and are hence treated similarly to other staple grains.

 Chenopodium quinoa.
 Photo courtesy: mishmoshimoshi |

-The quinoa plant reaches about 3-6 feet in height and prefers well-drained, neutral PH and sandy soil.
-It, however, can thrive well in harsh environmental conditions and alkaline (salty) soils.
-For the same reason, it is being cultivated as one of the chief crops under the rain-shadow highlands of Bolivia, Peru, Chile, and Ecuador since ancient times.
+The quinoa plant reaches about 3-6 feet in height and prefers well-drained, neutral pH, and sandy soil.
+However, it can thrive in harsh environmental conditions and alkaline (salty) soils.
+For this reason, it has been cultivated as one of the chief crops in the rain-shadow highlands of Bolivia, Peru, Chile, and Ecuador since ancient times.

-At its natural habitat, quinoa begins flowering (inflorescence) in July, which subsequently develop into edible seeds by the end of August through September.
+In its natural habitat, quinoa begins flowering (inflorescence) in July, which subsequently develops into edible seeds by the end of August through September.

-Quinoa measure about two mm in diameter, white, gray, pink to pale brown depending upon the cultivar type.
-The seeds exhibit an outer seed coat composing bitter substances known as saponins that should be removed before eating.
+Quinoa grains measure about two mm in diameter and can be white, gray, pink, or pale brown depending on the cultivar type.
+The seeds exhibit an outer seed coat composed of bitter substances known as saponins that should be removed before eating.

-Quinoa indeed has found renewed interest, particularly among food scientists, because of its sustainable characteristic of thriving well under stressful growing conditions.
-Additionally, its well-balanced protein, fat, and mineral composition can be an answer to malnutrition alleviation in famine-prone regions around the world.
+Quinoa has sparked renewed interest, especially among food scientists, due to its sustainable ability to thrive in challenging growing conditions.
+Moreover, its well-balanced protein, fat, and mineral composition offer potential solutions for alleviating malnutrition in famine-prone regions globally.

-100 g quinoa seeds (grains) carry 368 calories.
-Its grains are modest sources of energy, and their calorie content may be matched to that of some of the major cereals such as wheat, maize, rice, and that of pulses like chickpea, mung bean, cowpea (black-eyed pea), etc.
+100g of quinoa seeds (grains) contain 368 calories.
+Its grains are modest sources of energy, with a calorie content comparable to major cereals such as wheat, maize, rice, and pulses like chickpea, mung bean, and cowpea (black-eyed pea).

-Quinoa grains carry 14-18 g of protein per 100 g.
-They compose almost all of the essential amino acids required for the human body at great proportions, especially in lysine which is otherwise a limiting amino acid in grains like wheat, maize, rice, etc.
+Quinoa grains contain 14-18g of protein per 100g.
+They comprise almost all essential amino acids required by the human body, particularly lysine, which is otherwise a limiting amino acid in grains like wheat, maize, and rice.

 Quinoa is one of the gluten-free staple foods.
-Gluten is a protein present in certain grass family grains like wheat, which may induce stomach upset and diarrhea in individuals with gluten sensitivity or celiac disease.
+Gluten, a protein present in certain grains from the grass family like wheat, may induce stomach upset and diarrhea in individuals with gluten sensitivity or celiac disease.

 The grains are a rich source of soluble and insoluble dietary fiber.
-100 g provides 7 g or 18.5% of the daily requirement of fiber.
-Dietary fiber increases the bulkiness of the food and thus, helps prevent constipation by speeding up its movement through the gut.
-In fact, the gastrointestinal transit time of food is greatly decreased.
-It also binds to toxins and aid in their excretion from the gut, and thereby, helps protect the colon mucosa from cancers.
+100g provides 7g or 18.5% of the daily fiber requirement.
+Dietary fiber increases food bulkiness, preventing constipation by speeding up its movement through the gut.
+It also binds to toxins, aiding in their excretion from the gut and protecting the colon mucosa from cancers.

-Also, dietary fibers bind to bile salts (produced from cholesterol) and decrease their reabsorption in the colon, thus help lower serum LDL-cholesterol levels.
+Dietary fibers also bind to bile salts, decreasing their reabsorption in the colon, and helping lower serum LDL-cholesterol levels.

-Quinoa grains are indeed excellent sources of the B-complex group of vitamins, vitamin-E (α-tocopherol) and essential fatty acids such as linoleic and α-linolenic acid (18:3).
-100 g of grains contain 184 µg or 46% of daily required levels of folates (B9).
+Quinoa grains are excellent sources of B-complex vitamins, vitamin E (α-tocopherol), and essential fatty acids such as linoleic and α-linolenic acid (18:3).
+100g of grains contain 184 µg or 46% of the daily required levels of folates (B9).

-Young, tender quinoa greens (leaves and shoots) and flowerheads are excellent sources of vitamin-A, folate and antioxidants such as lutein, carotene, cryptoxanthin and zeaxanthin.
-Yellow and red type seeds also rich in these pigment antioxidants.
-Altogether, these compounds indeed function as powerful antioxidants by removing harmful free radicals from the body, thus protect it from cancers, infection, aging, and degenerative neurological diseases.
+Young, tender quinoa greens (leaves and shoots) and flower heads are excellent sources of vitamin A, folate, and antioxidants such as lutein, carotene, cryptoxanthin, and zeaxanthin.
+Yellow and red-type seeds are also rich in these pigment antioxidants.
+Together, these compounds function as powerful antioxidants, removing harmful free radicals from the body and protecting it from cancers, infections, aging, and degenerative neurological diseases.

-Quinoa is an excellent source of minerals like iron, copper, calcium, potassium, manganese, and magnesium.
+Quinoa is an excellent source of minerals such as iron, copper, calcium, potassium, manganese, and magnesium.
 Copper is required for the production of red blood cells.
 Iron is essential for red blood cell formation.
-Magnesium relaxes blood vessels leading to the brain and found to have healing effects on depression, and headache.
-Zinc is a co-factor in many enzymes that regulate growth and development, sperm generation, digestion, and nucleic acid synthesis.
-Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
-The human body uses manganese as a cofactor for the potent antioxidant enzyme, superoxide dismutase.
+Magnesium relaxes blood vessels leading to the brain and has healing effects on depression and headaches.
+Zinc is a cofactor in many enzymes regulating growth, development, sperm generation, digestion, and nucleic acid synthesis.
+Potassium is an important component of cell and body fluids, helping control heart rate and blood pressure.
+The human body uses manganese as a cofactor for the potent antioxidant enzyme superoxide dismutase.

 Quinoa is not a cereal grain but a dicotyledon seed (minute fruit) of the goosefoot plant.
-Nonetheless, it was treated like grain and consumed as one of the staple sources along with potato and maize since ancient times by native Andean inhabitants.
+Nonetheless, it has been treated like grain and consumed as one of the staple sources along with potato and maize since ancient times by native Andean inhabitants.

-It features all the characteristics of seed and composes the right proportions of all the essential amino acids, fats, starch, fiber, minerals, and vitamins.
+It possesses all the characteristics of a seed and comprises essential amino acids, fats, starch, fiber, minerals, and vitamins in the right proportion.

 Principle | Nutrient Value | Percent of RDA |